 David Swensen is probably the best-known investor you’ve ever heard of.
-He is a legendary American institutional investor that grew Yale University endowment from $1 billion to more than $23 billion in less than two decades.
+He is a legendary American institutional investor that grew Yale University’s endowment from $1 billion to more than $23 billion in less than two decades.
 He is also the author of Unconventional Success: A Fundamental Approach to Personal Investment.
 With his former student Dean Takahashi, he developed what is now known as the endowment model (Yale model / Swensen model), applying modern portfolio theory.
-He revolutionized how endowments and institutions invest their money by emphasizing asset allocation and taking on more equity risk while providing further insights to institutional and individual investors.
+He revolutionised how endowments and institutions invest their money by emphasising asset allocation and taking on more equity risk while providing further insights to institutional and individual investors.

 The particularity of the model is based on these aspects:

-- Focus on long term strategy
+- Focus on long-term strategy

 - Focus on broad diversification (emphasis on assets outside the US)